PS-Ayush-Dewangan/KnowledgeRAG/README.md

 # KnowledgeRAG

-KnowledgeRAG is an end-to-end Retrieval-Augmented Generation (RAG) application that enables users to query information from Wikipedia, websites, and PDF documents using Large Language Models (LLMs).
+An End-to-End Retrieval-Augmented Generation (RAG) System that enables users to query information from Wikipedia, Websites, and PDF documents using Large Language Models (LLMs).

-The system retrieves relevant information from external knowledge sources, augments the prompt with the retrieved context, and generates accurate, context-aware responses using Llama 3.2.
+KnowledgeRAG combines dynamic knowledge retrieval, semantic search, vector embeddings, and LLM-powered question answering to generate accurate and context-aware responses.

 ---

 # Overview

-KnowledgeRAG combines semantic search, vector embeddings, and Retrieval-Augmented Generation (RAG) to answer user queries using custom knowledge sources.
+KnowledgeRAG allows users to interact with external knowledge sources through a unified interface.

-The application supports:
+The system supports:

 * Dynamic Wikipedia Search
-* Website Content Scraping
+* Website Content Ingestion
 * PDF Document Processing
-* Semantic Search using FAISS
+* Semantic Search using Vector Embeddings
-* Context-Aware Question Answering
+* Retrieval-Augmented Generation (RAG)
-* Interactive Streamlit User Interface
+* Interactive Streamlit Interface

+The project uses FAISS as a vector database, mxbai-embed-large for embeddings, and Llama 3.2 for answer generation.

 ---